- Admission Requirements and Application Procedure– Educational requirements and application procedure for admission to UTIAS, including deadlines

 CANADA M3H 5T6

-Two references are required.
-Faculty members must enter references on-line.
+Two letters of reference are required.
+All referees must enter references on-line.
 Please do not forward hard copies of references to the UTIAS Graduate Office.
-The UTIAS Graduate Office will contact faculty members by e-mail and telephone to authenticate all references.
+The UTIAS Graduate Office will contact referees by e-mail and telephone to authenticate all references.

 Statement of Intent and Curriculum Vitae